About Us

 Our Approach

-The Coalition for Compassionate Care of California (CCCC) works to promote high-quality care for those who are seriously ill or nearing the end of life.
-Creating this change is bigger than any one individual or organization can achieve on their own.
-It requires systems change.
+The Coalition for Compassionate Care of California (CCCC) works collaboratively with members, health systems and providers, patient advocacy groups, professional associations, and policy- and lawmakers to promote high-quality care for those who are seriously ill or nearing the end of life.
+Creating this change is bigger than any one individual or organization can achieve on their own: It requires systems change and continuous improvement.

 Activities